Mission & History

 Habitat Greensboro was formed in 1987 by four Christians in response to their Habitat experience in Peru.
 As one of our founders says: “Time, sweat, perseverance and love have developed the vision into a successful organization and community.”
 They built five homes that first year, and quickly expanded to build 10 homes annually.

-Twenty-seven years later, Habitat Greensboro has expanded to almost 6,000 volunteers and 30 staff who build, renovate and provide critical repairs to 30 to 35 homes each year.
+Thirty-two years later, Habitat Greensboro has expanded to nearly 6,000 volunteers and 30 staff who build, renovate, and provide critical repairs to 30 to 35 homes each year.

 The most important part of our future?
 You.